-4.10 Playing with Arms/Hands
+4.9 Playing with Arms/Hands

-A field player or a goalie outside its own penalty box that intentionally touch the ball with its arms/hands in a manipulative manner (i.e. to stop the ball, to kick the ball etc.) will be removed for 30 seconds as per the standard removal penalty.
+A field player or a goal keeper outside its own penalty box that intentionally touches the ball with its arms/hands in a manipulative manner (i.e. to stop the ball, to kick the ball etc.) will be subject to the removed for 30 seconds (or 0 seconds for the goal keeper) as per the standard removal penalty.
+In this case, the ball is to be replaced at the point where it contacted the arms/hands of the offending robot.

-4.11 Damage to the Field
+4.10 Damage to the Field

-A robot that knocks over one of the beacons will be removed for 30 seconds as per the standard removal penalty (see Section 4.3).
 A robot that damages the field will be removed from the field for the remainder of the game.
 Similarly a robot that poses a threat to the spectator's safety will also be removed.
 In such a case, a normal penalty kick will be awarded to the opposing team (cf. Section 3.7).

-4.12 Leaving the Field
+4.11 Leaving the Field

-A robot that leaves the $4.4 \text{m} \times 6.8 \text{m}$ carpeted area will be removed for 30 seconds as per the standard removal penalty (see Section 4.3).
-A robot may leave the $4 \text{m} \times 6 \text{m}$ playing field, but must stay within the $4.4 \text{m} \times 6.8 \text{m}$ area.
+A robot that intends to leave leaves the $5.4 \text{ m} \times 7.4 \text{ m}$ carpeted area will be subject to removed for 30 seconds as per the standard removal penalty (see Section 4.3).
+This penalty can already be called after a robot leaves the 4 m A robot may leave the 4 mx 6 m playing field, but must stay within the \times 6 m playing field if the robot appears to be "lost" area.